JoeScottBoyle/joescottboyle.github.io/index.md

 <br /><br />
 Qikiqtaruk (69.57 °N, 138.90 °W) is an 'island' in the Beaufort Sea, connected by ice to mainland North America for part of the year.
 This allows people and large mammals to cross by 'land' sometimes, othertimes requiring a weather-dependent boat or charter flight.
 It has no permanent residents, with seasonal rangers and researchers (including our Team Shrub - link) housed in tents and the cabins of a former whaling station.
 It felt to me a very fluid place, dis/connected and un/inhabited.
 <br /><br />
-This trip led to my first lead-author publication, investigating the lives of tundra shrubs under climate change ([Boyle et al., 2022](https://link.springer.com/10.1007/s00300-022-03074-9)), and the moment I first felt a 'real' scientist.
+This trip led to my first lead-author publication, investigating the lives of tundra shrubs under climate change (<a href="https://link.springer.com/10.1007/s00300-022-03074-9>Boyle et al., 2022</a>), and the moment I first felt a 'real' scientist.
 Focused on the life history of <i>Salix arctica</i> I felt a deep connection to this plant and a parallel with my own development, but struggled to communicate such an extreme environment and lifestyle to other people.
 <br /><br />
 Preparing to present this work some years later, I wondered how I could convey life as a tundra shrub.
-To illustrate the short and vigorous growing season, I made this GIF using remote camera data from another project I was working on ([Fålthammar de Jong et al., 2025](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.70188)).
+To illustrate the short and vigorous growing season, I made this GIF using remote camera data from another project I was working on (<a href="https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.70188"> Fålthammar de Jong et al., 2025</a>).
 <br /><br />
 Built of weekly frames over an entire year (2018), I hope it conveys a sense of how I think shrubs might experience their seasonality.
 Each photo was taken at solar noon, with the changing angle perhaps due to snow, wind, wildlife (bears or muskoxen most likely), or permafrost shifting beneath the tripod.
 Mostly snow-covered and often dark, this is a strange world and one I’m very lucky to have peeked into.
 <br /><br />